Residency Program Overview

 - 24-month comprehensive educational program with a competency-based curriculum building on the CanMEDS-FM framework and roles

-- A minimum of four months of Family Medicine training in each of first and second year divided into a Block or Horizontal curriculum
+- A minimum of four months of Family Medicine training in both first and second year divided into a Block or Horizontal curriculum

-- Horizontal Curriculum offers equivalent exposure longitudinally as three half-days per week over two-year period
+- Horizontal Curriculum offers equivalent exposure longitudinally as three half-days per week over the two-year period

 - Clinical Specialty Rotations may vary by site based on excellence of educational experience and resources

 - Teaching Practices introduce residents to two months of community teaching practice in their second year of residency as part of their core FM training

 - Protected Academic Half Days (AHD) with weekly teaching seminars/workshops; the majority delivered locally at the site.
 There is a central mandatory topic list which is supplemented by site-specific needs as determined by site leadership involving site program directors/ delegates and chief residents

 - Quarterly Core Days with all FM residents present topics of particular importance in Family Medicine

 - Quality Improvement Curriculum and Project Development

 - Three streams with diverse sites within each stream

 - Horizontal or Block rotation schedule